lukepereira/notebooks/documents/2022-gauge-quiver-cnn/main.md

 $S(i) \to S(j)$ provided $\mathsf{Ext}^1_H(S(i),S(j)) \neq 0$.
 :::

-in finite global dimension there cannot be a loop in the Ext-quiver
+In finite global dimension there cannot be a loop in the Ext-quiver

-Relates to Ext functor being 0